-Adam Levine Gushes Over Wife Behati Prinsloo In Sweet Birthday Message
+Adam Levine Gushes Over Wife, Behati Prinsloo, In Sweet Birthday Message

 He posted the same photo and caption to his official Twitter page, where it’s already received another 18,000 likes and more than 2,300 retweets.

-Levine then shared an Instagram video of Prinsloo – who was wearing a plastic tiara – enjoying her birthday outdoors with some friends, including musician Charlie Puth.
+Levine then shared an Instagram video of Prinsloo, who was wearing a plastic tiara, enjoying her birthday outdoors with some friends, including musician Charlie Puth.

 The group could be seen playing around outdoors as Levine filmed them from above.
 He then joked in the caption, “You’d do the same f***in thing. #dontlie.”

-Adam’s very sweet message for his wife Behati comes shortly after he teased that the couple could soon be adding to their family of four following the birth of their second child, Gio Grace, in February.
+Adam’s very sweet message for Behati comes shortly after he teased that the couple could soon be adding to their family of four following the birth of their second child, Gio Grace, in February.

 “It’s just so much fun, being [a] dad’s the most fun thing on the planet,” Levine told Ellen DeGeneres on The Ellen DeGeneres Show earlier this month, teasing that he and his wife want to have about five kids.